usman-naveed/usman-naveed/README.md

 - 🌱 Always learning!
 - 📫 How to reach me: email! (m.u.naveed94@gmail.com)

-Look for people to contribute to your repo?
+Looking for people to contribute to your repo?
 Shoot me an email!

 <!---
 usman-naveed/usman-naveed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.